GelzoneXUnsas/GelzoneXUnsas.github.io/content/posts/Experience.md

 toc: true
 ---

-[Experience](https://github.com/CPE-476/Experience) is a small expressive game about the process of trying to improve at something.
+[Experience](https://github.com/CPE-476/Experience) is a small expressive game made in **10 weeks** about the process of trying to improve at something.
 The game involves walking through various environments which evoke feelings like those experienced when learning something new. <!--more-->

 ---